 An API endpoint on a Dataiku API node#

-Many data science workloads call for a real-time API framework, where queries sent to an API endpoint receive an immediate response.
+Many data science workloads call for a real-time API framework.
+In this framework, queries sent to an API endpoint receive an immediate response.

 As a means of comparison to other deployment contexts, this section presents how to monitor a model under a real-time API framework staying entirely within Dataiku.